Infiltrate Destroy Rebuild: Recording and production

 Recording for Infiltrate•Destroy•Rebuild took place at Audio Resource in Honolulu, Hawaii, Studio 4 in Philadelphia, Pennsylvania, and 4th St. Recording and Westlake Audio in Santa Monica, California; mixing was completed at Westlake Audio.
 Production was led by guitarist Chad I Ginsburg, with vocalist Deron Miller credited as a co-producer.
 Ginsburg also mixed the album, which was mastered by Howie Weinberg.
 Recording began in November 2001 and was completed by February 2002.

 Many of the songs featured on the album were written and recorded in the form of demos years previously: early recordings of "Flesh into Gear" (originally titled "Sinking Fast"), "Sink into the Underground", "Attached at the Hip", "Plastic Plan" (originally titled "No Such Thing"), "Inhuman Creation Station" and "Sporadic Movement" were featured on the videos CKY2K and CKY 3, and an early version of "Close Yet Far" (under the title "Fairman's Song") was included on the original pressing of Volume 2.

 Unlike on Volume 1, where songwriting was credited to Miller alone, writing for Infiltrate•Destroy•Rebuild was credited to all three band members: Miller, Ginsburg and drummer Jess Margera.
 The album is also the band's first to feature synthesizers, which were performed by Miller and Ginsburg.
 At least five additional songs were recorded for potential inclusion on the album.
 At the end of the albums closer, "Close Yet Far", the 4 drum stick count-in for a hidden song can be heard, but the album ends after the fourth count.
 The tracks did not make the final cut: "Dropped and Doublecrossed", "Testing", "Woe Is Me", "Just Quit (Sarcasm)", and "Step to CKY" (an early version of "Dropped") was released on Volume 2, which was later reworked and released officially on the band's 2009 fourth studio album Carver City under the name "Plagued by Images".
 "Testing" is a song by Margera's and Miller's previous band, Foreign Objects, and was intended to be a hidden track.
 "Woe Is Me" was released on Carver City under the same name.
-The 2002 recording of "Just Quit (Sarcasm)" was later released on the band's 2005 album An Answer Can Be Found as "Deciet Is Striking Gold".
+The 2002 recording of "Just Quit (Sarcasm)" was later released on the band's 2005 album An Answer Can Be Found as "Deceit Is Striking Gold".